 For South Africa, the typical time frame needed for the worldwide pricing to reflect on domestic prices normally follows time-lag of about two to three months.
 As a result, local prices have not yet reflected the reduction in food costs in July and August.
 Price volatility in the international food market remains a concern.
 Prices of commodities in the grain and oilseed market such as maize meal, bread and cooking oil to mention a few are likely going to be affected.
 Despite some improvement in Colombia's supply issues, problems with the global supply chain spurred on by rising energy prices have prevented coffee prices from recovering.
-Local prices were 30% higher than they had been in August of the previous year.
+Local pricing will be impacted because South Africa is reliant on the global market for its coffee supplies.
+As a result, prices were 30% higher than they had been in August of the previous year.
 Local meat prices may have been impacted by the recent ban on animal transportation brought on by recent foot and mouth disease outbreaks.
 The yet-to-be-released figures on livestock slaughter will support this, even though it is possible that this influenced supplies throughout August.

-Background Information
+Background Information: